janghyunq/Arduino-Harp/README.md

 Arduino Harp is an enhanced arduino programming tool  that has some useful features.
 It is a free software and is made for the educational purpose.

-Features
+-Features

 ─────────────

 * auto-detection of connected Arduino board.
 * auto-completion for arduino functions/constants and user variables.
-– Graphical Serial data monitoring.
+* Graphical Serial data monitoring.
-– provide useful code snippets.
+* provide useful code snippets.
-– freeware !!
+* freeware !!